 Social Impact Bonds

-In this article, Anant JAIN (ESSEC Business School, Grande Ecole – Master in Management, 2019-2022) talks about Social Impact Bonds.
+In this article, Anant JAIN (ESSEC Business School, Grande Ecole Program – Master in Management, 2019-2022) talks about Social Impact Bonds.

 Social impact bonds (also known as a social benefit goods or social bonds) are one-of-a-kind public-private partnerships that use performance-based contracts to fund effective social services.
 They are a type of financial security that provides capital to the government to fund projects that improve social outcomes while saving money.
 Impact investors provide capital to help high-quality service providers scale their operations.
 If and when the project achieves outcomes that generate public value, the government repays those investors.